 Food and drink are not permitted in the historic Turnblad Mansion or the Osher Gallery.
 FIKA, ASI's café, offers family friendly meals, or pack a picnic and enjoy our outdoor garden spaces.

-Youth Gallery and Guides
+Family Gallery and Guides

 Write to Tomte

-Not every house has a Tomte but the Turnblad Mansion certainly does!
+Not every house has a Tomte but the Turnblad Mansion does!
 Write Tomte a note or ask him a question.
 His mailbox is located in the Turnblad Mansion's third floor turret.

-Every week in summer (beginning Memorial Day weekend) you will find something new and surprising while exploring and playing in the outdoor spaces at ASI.
+Every week in summer (beginning Memorial Day weekend) find something new and surprising while exploring and playing in the outdoor spaces at ASI.
 Our outdoor play cart gives ASI's youngest visitors the tools to encourage a sense of wonder and enrich their visit.
 Explore the “high up places” using binoculars or the beauty of the flowers using a magnifying glass; dance with scarves, ribbons or hula hoops; build with tree blocks; or play a game of kubb on the lawn.
 The outdoor play cart changes every week—you might be surprised at what you find!

 Tips to Help You Enjoy Your Visit